angrezichatterbox/amfoss-tasks/task01/SOLUTION.md

 5. git push: Propel your committed changes to the remote repository, sharing your mystical work with the wider world. 🚀

+6. git checkout: For going to other branch
 With these incantations, you have the power to navigate, edit, and harness the magic of Git. 🌟🪄🔮